penumbra-zone/penumbra/spec/crypto/decaf377/invsqrt.md

 We define $g = \zeta^m$ where $\zeta$ is a non-square root of unity.
 We fix $\zeta$ as 2841681278031794617739547238867782961338435681360110683443920362658525667816.

-- [ ] TODO: possibly change this value to be convenient for implementations, rather than something that's convenient for SAGE;

 We then define $\ell_0, ..., \ell_{k-1} > 0$ such that $\ell_0 + ... + \ell_{k-1} = n - 1$.
 Following Section 2.2 of [Sarkar 2020], for decaf377 we choose:
 - $k=6$
 - $\ell_{0,1} = 7$